adadobrica/pooTV-final/README.md

  - The entire structure of this project revolves around the main database: that's the entry point of the program and where the entire input gets processed.
  - This database holds certain information: the current page, the previous page, information about the users and the movies available; it also provides an "interface" for the current user to do certain actions, while they navigate between each page: logging in, searching a specific movie, watching it etc.

-### Small note: the .git file that contains my commits are placed in the /src directory

 ## Implementation:

 ### UML Diagrams: